groton-school/myschoolapp-reporting/packages/workflows/snapshot/README.md

 ending date for data-based filter where relevant

-#### `--association=<association>`
+#### `--association=<"Activities", "Advisories", "Classes", "Community Groups", "Dorms", and "Teams">`

 Comma-separated list of group associations to include if --all flag is used.
-Possible values: "Activities", "Advisories", "Classes", "Community Groups", "Dorms", and "Teams"

 #### `--termsOffered=<termsOffered>`